A Chatbot Architecture for Growing and Managing your AI Bots

 Microservices: Software Applications Break a Problem into Smaller Pieces

-Looking at this from a different angle, think about how software application development has evolved over the years.
+Looking at this from a different angle, think about how software application development has evolved throughout the years.
 The days of developing applications as huge monoliths have given way to what is termed a microservices architecture.

 To quote from “The What, Why, and How of a Microservices Architecture”